althonos/diced/docs/index.rst

 `MinCED source code <https://github.com/ctSkennerton/minced>`_, which is available under the GPLv3 as well.

 *This project is in no way not affiliated, sponsored, or otherwise endorsed by the original MinCED authors.
-It was was developed by* `Martin Larralde <https://github.com/althonos/>`_*during his PhD project at the* `Leiden University Medical Center <https://www.lumc.nl/en/>`_ *in the* `Zeller team <https://github.com/zellerlab>`_.
+It was was developed by*
+`Martin Larralde <https://github.com/althonos/>`_ *during his PhD project at the* `Leiden University Medical Center <https://www.lumc.nl/en/>`_ *in the* `Zeller team <https://github.com/zellerlab>`_.